- This event has passed.

 The past year, with its remote learning and working, has challenged research libraries and their institutions to regroup, reassess, and acknowledge that many of the changes we have made will—and should—stay in place.
 While the pandemic certainly has not been positive, it has sparked intense discussion and ongoing assessment of the ways our libraries will serve our universities, our researchers, students and faculty in the future.
 It has been a year of remote work and isolation, but also of useful discoveries about the resilience and adaptability of our communities, and the importance of partnerships.
 This institutional soul-searching is taking place against the backdrop of political polarization, the urgency of anti-racism, and a society that has come to question the value of higher education.

-The spring Association meeting will address this “big pivot” and its context in four sessions, each targeting a timely, critical issue: the transformation of teaching; the rise of anti-intellectualism; the dissemination of misinformation/disinformation; and the social justice mission of our institutions.
-The meeting will also provide the opportunity for participants to break into small groups to discuss these topics and others.
+The Spring 2021 Association Meeting addressed this “big pivot” and its context in four sessions, each targeting a timely, critical issue: the transformation of teaching; the rise of anti-intellectualism; the dissemination of misinformation/disinformation; and the social justice mission of our institutions.
+The meeting also provided the opportunity for participants to break into small groups to discuss these topics and others.

 Research libraries and their institutions have experienced a great deal of change on multiple fronts over the past year.
 This presents both challenges and opportunities.
 We need to bring our best thinking to ensure that what comes next, to crafting successful strategies for the future of our organizations.